bglemain/does-hospital-overload/README.md

-# does-hospital-overload
+# does-incidence-increase
-Stan code for the article "Does hospital overload increase the risk of death for COVID-19 patients?"
+Stan code for the article "Does COVID-19 incidence increase the risk of death when infected?"